--0.017 (5st percentile) to 0.054 (95th percentile).24 Using Euler equations, Jappelli and Padula (2013) estimate that each point of financial literacy is associate with an expected increase in the return to saving from 0.2 to 1 percent.
+The return on the safe asset is set to $\bar{r}=2\%$ (as in Campbell and Viceira 2002).
+The form of the excess return function is unavailable from previous studies.
+The range of risk-adjusted excess portfolio returns reported, for example, by von Gaudecker (2011) is -0.017 (5th percentile) to 0.054 (95th percentile).23 Using Euler equations, Jappelli and Padula (2013) estimated that each point of financial literacy is associated with an expected increase in the return on saving from 0.2 to 1 percent.
 For simplicity, we employ a linear function by setting $r{max} = r(f{max}) = 0.04$ and $r{min} = r(f{min}) = 0$ where 0.04 is chosen to match the equity premium used in the portfolio literature.
-Below, we choose a convex cost function for investing in financial knowledge, which therefore embodies decreasing returns to producing knowledge.
+Below, we choose a convex cost function for investing in financial knowledge which therefore embodies decreasing returns to producing knowledge.
 Accordingly, even if the production function is linear, agents will seek to smooth their investments in financial knowledge over the life cycle.
 We adopt this simpler form of the production function in order to show the basic mechanisms of the model.
-In robustness analysis reported later, we show how allowing for a concave relationship between financial knowledge and retirement affects results regarding the role of financial knowledge in explaining wealth inequality.
+In robustness analysis reported later, we show how allowing for a concave relationship between financial knowledge and returns affects results regarding the role of financial knowledge in explaining wealth inequality.
 We set $\sigma{\varepsilon} = 0.16$ in the simulations (Campbell and Viceira, 2002).